 What to see and do in Kanchanaburi

 A trip to the war cemeteries and Hellfire Pass are humbling experiences.
 Whether you are interested in history or not, these are emotional locations to visit and should be high up on any itinerary for Kanchanaburi.
 During the Second World War, the Japanese army occupied Thailand and forced tens of thousands of Allied prisoners of war (POWs) and Asian civilians to construct the Thailand-Burma railway.
 Subjected to horrendous conditions and inhumane treatment, many working on the line paid the ultimate sacrifice.
-Historians estimate that 100,000 Asian civilians and 16,000 POWs died while working on the railway.
+Historians estimate that more than 90,000 Asian labourers and at least 12,000 POWs died while working on the railway.

 The immaculately kept Kanchanaburi War Cemetery (Don Rak) is located in the centre of town, close to the main train station.
 Many years have elapsed since these young men died, but it remains a moving experience to wander quietly through the grounds and read the epitaphs on the simple headstones that mark the name and regiment of the fallen.